 On the second half of the trip, from Courmayeur back to Chamonix, we got back to our daily routine of long days out in the mountains, climbing over our high point at Grand Col Ferret, and passing into yet another country- this time, Switzerland.
 As the days went by, the mountains became more familiar feeling.
 We knew we were heading back to Chamonix!

 The final mile into Chamonix was an emotional experience for all of us.
 Seeing the church really made our shared achievement sink in.
 Marianne said she felt like she had just finished something big and, well we had!
 Almost 20 miles every day, over mountains, through three countries, and all the way around Mont Blanc… and we did it all, each powered by our own two feet.

 Congratulations to Lisa, Sal, Marianne, Aaron and Tobias on your big achievement!

-Time out for a posed portrait!
-The gang takes a break on the Tête de Balme summit, with the Mont Blanc Massif in the background.
+Taking a break, with the Mont Blanc Massif looming in the background.
 (Photo: Grant Fulton.)

 Finishing on the church steps in old Chamonix is a special part of every Tour du Mont-Blanc trail run.